ajalt/clikt/docs/quickstart.md

 When you write a command line application, you probably want to be able to run it without invoking `java -jar ...` every time.
 If you're using Gradle, the [application plugin][application_plugin] provides a gradle task that bundles your program jars and scripts to launch them.
-It makes it easy to build a zip or tarball that you can distribute to your users without them needing to perform any incatations like setting up a classpath.
+It makes it easy to build a zip or tarball that you can distribute to your users without them needing to perform any incantations like setting up a classpath.
 You can see this plugin in use the in [Clikt samples][clikt-samples].

 The application plugin also creates tasks that will build then run your